morphysm/famed-architecture/social-protocol-architecture.md

 ## INTRODUCTION

 This document describes an overview of famed, a decentralised social protocol for vulnerability coordination, bug bounties, responsible disclosure and governance for everyone involved in the life cycle of vulnerabilities.
-Famed aims to research&develop incentives for balanced defaults for tradeoffs for the objectives of product, security and development teams in a DAO.
+Famed aims to research&develop incentives for balanced defaults for tradeoffs between the objectives of product, security and development teams in a DAO.

 Some [wip] design goals of the famed are: